ryardley/libp2p-kad-gossipsub-quic-example/README.md

   Peer --dials--> Bootstrap
 ```

-Points to NOTE:
+## Network Considerations

+When deploying this system in Docker Swarm, there are important networking considerations to keep in mind:

+### Docker Swarm Networking Behavior

-- Swarm uses an internal IP load balancer which might be playing up with network transports possibly QUIC
+Docker Swarm uses an internal IP load balancer which can affect network transports, particularly QUIC.
+This creates two key challenges:

+1. Container IP Address Translation:
-- This means that a container's internal IP address is different to the IP address a second container uses to connect to it.
+    - A container's internal IP address differs from the IP address other containers use to connect to it
-- This is similar to NAT and may require specific hole punching.
+    - This behavior is similar to NAT (Network Address Translation)
-- To avoid this I have used round robin IPs with `endpoint_mode: dnsrr` and then used the resolving dns to determine the IP.
+    - May require specific hole punching techniques to ensure proper connectivity

+2. DNS Resolution Strategy:

+    - To address the IP translation issues, we use round-robin DNS with endpoint_mode: dnsrr
+    - Container discovery is handled through DNS resolution rather than direct IP addressing
+    - This helps maintain consistent connectivity between containers despite the internal IP translation

+This configuration ensures reliable communication between nodes while working within Docker Swarm's networking constraints.